 Mindbreeze recently announced the Winter 2018 release of Mindbreeze InSpire which brings a number of new features and enhancements to Mindbreeze customers.
 One notable addition is the GSA Transformer Service which enables Mindbreeze to receive Google Search Appliance (GSA) queries and provide a GSA-formatted XML response.
 Add this to the list of GSA-friendly features already in place, and Mindbreeze continues to lead the way as an easy-to-implement GSA replacement.
-Read on to discover the top six ways Mindbreeze simplifies your GSA migration.
+Read on to discover the top six ways to simplify your GSA migration with Mindbreeze.

 GSA Transformer Service